Target Malaria

 A set of e-learning trainings on communications and stakeholder engagement

-Emerging developed two interactive e-learning tools designed to support onboarding of project members on Target Malaria’s approach to communications and stakeholder engagement, including relevant tools and best practices.
-The trainings include a mix of video presentations, interactive exercises and additional media resources, developed on Imperial College London’s virtual learning environment (VLE) Blackboard.
-The new tools have allowed Target Malaria to deliver consistent training to its teams based across Africa, North-America and Europe.
+Emerging developed three interactive e-learning tools focused on explaining Target Malaria’s approach to communications and stakeholder engagement, and the project’s framework for seeking community agreement for its research activities.
+The trainings include a mix of videos, interactive exercises and additional media resources, developed on Imperial College London’s virtual learning environment (VLE) Blackboard.
+The new tools have allowed Target Malaria to deliver consistent training to its teams of over 200 experts based across Africa, North-America and Europe.

 An animated series on the project’s stakeholder engagement approach and activities